QuantEcon/python-lecture-sandpit.myst/lectures/rand_resp.md

         return df
 ```

-Let's put the code to work when
+Let's put the code to work for parameter values

 +++